 If you live in Maryland and are thinking of giving a gift to someone, you’ll want to be aware of Maryland gift tax law.
-It’s also important for gift recipients and potential recipients to be aware of the applicable law.
+It’s also important for gift recipients and potential recipients to be aware of the applicable law in order to ensure that they fully comply with state tax regulations.
+The state of Maryland currently does not impose a gift tax law.
+However, this does not mean that individuals giving and receiving gifts do not have to comply with federal gift tax regulations.

 Generally speaking, gifts are taxable.
 There are some exceptions that make gifts in some categories exempt from being taxed.